A Concentration Inequality for the Facility Location Problem: Concentration

 \begin{proof} Fix an arbitrary collection of points $X = (X_1, \cdots, X_n)$.
 We define our vector $\alpha$ by letting the $i$th coordinate of $\alpha$ be equal to $Cr_i$ for a suitably large constant $C$.
 Now given an optimal clustering of a different set of points $Y = (Y_1, \cdots, Y_n)$, we want to extend it to a clustering of $X$ by only using additional `budget' given by $\sum_{X_i \ne Y_i} \alpha_i(X)$.

 Take the set of facilities for $Y$.
-Our goal is to show that we can find a facility for every point $p$ in $X \setminus Y$ within distance $O(r_p)$.
+Our goal is to show that we can find a facility for every point $p$ in $X \setminus Y$ within distance $O(r_p)$ where the constant in the $O$ doesn't depend on any parameters of the problem.
 To do this, we first consider the following two cases: \\

 \textbf{Case 1:} At least $1/2$ of the points of $B(p, r_p) \cap X$ are in $Y$. \\

 Let $q$ be any such point in the intersection.
 Define $r_q^Y$ be the radius of $q$ calculated according to \eqref{eq:rdef} but using only the points in $Y$.
 We claim that $r_q^Y = O(r_p)$.
 To show this, we know from Lemma \ref{lem:intersection} that $|B(p, r_p) \cap X| \ge 1/r_p$ so at least $1/2r_p$ points are in $|B(p, r_p) \cap X \cap Y|$.
 If we go radius $O(r_p)$ away from $q$, then the sum $\eqref{eq:rdef}$ in $Y$ will be more than $1$, which implies $r_q^Y = O(r_p)$.
 Thus from Proposition \ref{prob:nearby}, we know that some facility of $Y$ will be within distance $O(r_p)$ from $p$. \\